Mike Oldfield: Tubular Bells

 By mid-1971, Oldfield had assembled a demo tape containing sections of a longform instrumental piece initially titled "Opus One".
 Attempts to secure a recording deal to record it professionally came to nothing.
-In September 1971, Oldfield, now a session musician and bassist for the Arthur Louis Band, attended recording sessions at The Manor Studio near Kidlington, Oxfordshire, owned by businessman Richard Branson and run by engineers Tom Newman and Simon Heyworth.
+In September 1971, Oldfield, now a session musician and bassist for the Arthur Louis Band, attended recording sessions at The Manor Studio at Shipton-on-Cherwell, Oxfordshire, owned by businessman Richard Branson and run by engineers Tom Newman and Simon Heyworth.
 Branson already had several business ventures and was about to launch Virgin Records with Simon Draper.
 Newman and Heyworth heard some of Oldfield's demos and took them to Branson and Draper, who eventually gave Oldfield one week of recording time at The Manor, after which Oldfield had completed what became "Part One" of his composition, Tubular Bells.
-He recorded "Part Two" from February to April 1973.
+He recorded "Part Two" mostly at night in the studio downtime, from February to April 1973.
 Branson agreed to release Tubular Bells as the first record on the Virgin label and secured Oldfield a six-album deal with an additional four albums as optional.

 Tubular Bells was released on 25 May 1973.
 Oldfield played more than twenty different instruments in the multi-layered recording, and its style moved through diverse musical genres.
-Its 2,630,000 UK sales puts it at No. 34 on the list of the best-selling albums in the country.
-The title track became a top 10 hit single in the US after the opening was used in the film The Exorcist in 1973.
+Its 2,760,000 UK sales puts it at No. 42 on the list of the best-selling albums in the country.
+The title track became a top-10 hit single in the US after the opening was used in the film The Exorcist in 1973.
 It is today considered to be a forerunner of the new-age music movement.